elastisys/compliantkubernetes/docs/user-guide/prometheus.md

 Grafana is the most widely used technology for visualization of metrics and analytics.
 It supports a multitude of data sources and it is easy to create custom dashboards.
 Grafana is created by Grafana Labs, a CNCF Silver Member.

-##Compliance needs
+## Compliance needs
 The requirements to comply with ISO 27001 are stated in ISO [27001:2013](https://www.isms.online/iso-27001/) The annexes that mostly concerns monitoring and alerting are [Annex 12](https://www.isms.online/iso-27001/annex-a-12-operations-security/), article A.12.1.3 "capacity management", and [Annex 16](https://www.isms.online/iso-27001/annex-a-16-information-security-incident-management/) which deals with incident management.

 ### Capacity management
 Article A.12.1.3 states that "The use of resources must be monitored, tuned and projections made of future capacity requirements to ensure the required system performance to meet the business objectives."

-* Promethus and Grafana helps with this as the resource usage, such as storage capacity, cpu, and network usage can be monitored.
+* Promethus and Grafana helps with this as the resource usage, such as storage capacity, CPU, and network usage can be monitored.
 Using visualization in Grafana, projections can be made as to future capacity requirements.

 The article goes on to say that "Capacity management also needs to be: Pro-active – for example, using capacity considerations as part of change management; Re-active – e.g. triggers and alerts for when capacity usage is reaching a critical point so that timely increases, temporary or permanent can be made."